Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 # Conclusion

-This article consists of basic SSH server + client configuration
+This article consists of basic SSH server + client configuration on a surface level.
+It covers the basic usage and configurations for day to day use.
+If you want more specific and target-specific configurations for your SSH server or client connections, you can take a look at the [openssh manual](https://www.openssh.com/manual.html) page for more instructions on how to configure them the way you want.
+Thank you for reading.